 Why Choose Cooper to Treat Vocal Cord and Voice Disorders

-As South Jersey’s only tertiary-care, academic medical center, Cooper University Health Care is home to a team of highly trained professionals with extensive expertise in diagnosing and treating vocal cord disorders.
+As South Jersey’s only tertiary-care, academic health system, Cooper University Health Care is home to a team of highly trained professionals with extensive expertise in diagnosing and treating vocal cord disorders.

 This includes fellowship-trained otolaryngologists (ear, nose, and throat specialists) who provide both medical and surgical care, and certified speech-language pathologists who specialize in preventing communication and swallowing disorders in children and adults.

 What’s more, members of our team subspecialize in laryngology and care of the professional voice.
 As a result, we’re able to treat patients with complex conditions that other centers may not be equipped to deal with.